Agora: Trust Less and Open More in Verification for Confidential Computing: The Workflow of BTM

-\subsection{The Workflow of BTM}
+\section{The Workflow of BTM}

-We formally outline the detailed workflow of the BTM and specify the functionality of the \smartcontract and BTM TEE in~\autoref{fig:smart-contract} and~\autoref{fig:btm-protocol} respectively.
+In this section, we elaborate on the detailed workflow of the BTM.
+We formally outline the \smartcontract's functionality in~\autoref{fig:smart-contract} and the BTM TEE's workflow in ~\autoref{fig:btm-protocol}.

-\subsubsection{System Setup}
+\subsection{System Setup}

-The system is deployed and managed by an untrusted system administrator.
-Other entities involved in the system are illustrated in~\autoref{fig:btm-workflow}.
-The BTM deployed on TEE consists of three components: Task Fabricator, Task Converter, and Bug Validator.
-The smart contract (SC) is deployed on the blockchain to record verification results and facilitate reward payments to the BBHs.
+The system is deployed and managed by an untrusted administrator, and other entities are illustrated in~\autoref{fig:btm-workflow}.
+The BTM deployed on TEE consists of three components: Task Fabricator, Task Converter, and \sat Validator.
+The smart contract (SC) deployed on the blockchain records verification results and facilitates reward payments.

-A secure channel is established between the BTM and the BV after attestation, ensuring that the BTM only takes input from the trusted BV.
+After attestation, the BTM and the BV establish a secure channel, ensuring that the BTM only takes input from the trusted BV.
 Then, the BTM generates a key pair ($\skbtm{},\pkbtm{}$), and the SC records its $\pkbtm{}$.
-This allows the SC to verify that a message is sent by the BTM.
+This allows the SC to verify that the BTM sent a message.
 The SC is programmed so that only the BTM can create and update bug bounty tasks.
 Besides, the SC also records the measurement of the BTM ($\btmhash{}$) to verify attestations (c.f.~\autoref{sec:censorship-resistant-bug-submission}).

-\subsubsection{Generating and Publishing Tasks}
+\subsection{Generating and Publishing Tasks}

 To begin with, BBHs request {\em task bundles} from the BTM (\ding{172}).
 Once the BTM receives a request, it generates a task bundle $B=(T_1, \dots, T_n)$ where $T_i$ is a fabricated or genuine task with probability $Q$.
 To generate a genuine task, the BTM randomly picks a set of constraints that correspond to a function to be verified.
 To generate a fabricated task, the Task Fabricator removes certain constraints from the original constraint files to deliberately introduce bugs.